-- Salary and incentives in our executive officer compensation programs are targeted to the median of our peer group, for commensurate performance; - Annual cash incentive and long-term incentives are based on performance, requiring the achievement of pre-determined individual financial and non-financial goals, which drive shareholder value; and - A limited number of perquisites are offered.
+- Salary and incentives in our executive officer compensation programs are targeted to the median of our peer group, for commensurate performance; - Annual cash incentive and long-term incentives are based on performance, requiring the achievement of predetermined individual financial and non-financial goals, which drive shareholder value; and - A limited number of perquisites are offered.

 At the 2016 shareholders' meeting, our shareholders approved an advisory (non-binding) proposal concerning our fiscal 2016 executive compensation program with approximately 95% of the votes cast in favor of the proposal.
 The Committee interprets this vote as an affirmation of the Company's executive compensation program.
 The Committee stays current with relevant compensation practices to continuously improve compensation plans and align executive compensation with the interests of shareholders.
-Our shareholders also approved our recommendation to perform a say-on-pay vote every three years.
+Our shareholders also approved our recommendation to perform a sayon-pay vote every three years.
 The next advisory vote on executive compensation will occur at the 2019 Annual Shareholders' Meeting.

 Competitive Positioning and Compensation Consultant.
 The Committee regularly reviews executive compensation levels to ensure we will be able to attract and retain the caliber of executives needed to run our business and that pay for executives is reasonable and appropriate relative to market practice.
 The Committee periodically completes an in-depth analysis of the Company's compensation philosophy and structure, including the level of various compensation components, such as salary, annual incentive, and long-term incentive opportunities among peer group companies assisted by an independent compensation consulting firm.
 The most recent survey was completed for the Committee in early 2017 with the assistance of the independent consulting firm Meridian Compensation Partners, LLC, referred to as "Meridian," which was hired by the Committee.
 Meridian benchmarked named executive officer pay opportunities against the external market and focused the analysis on pay program opportunities and structure, rather than amounts actually realized by named executives.
-Meridian evaluated the market competitiveness of Flexsteel executives in the following categories: base salary, target annual incentives, target total cash compensation (base salary plus target annual incentives), grant date value of long-term incentives, and target total compensation (target total cash plus long-term incentives).
-Flexsteel's executive compensation was companied with size-adjusted market data from a customized group of companies.
+Meridian evaluated the market compensation (base salary plus target annual incentives), grant date value of long-term incentives, target total cash compensation (base salary plus target annual incentives).
+Flexsteel's executive compensation was compared with size-adjusted market data from a customized group of companies.
 Meridian identified, and the Committee approved 13 peer companies for use in executive compensation reviews as follows: